akkadotnet/akka.net/src/contrib/dependencyInjection/Akka.DI.Core/Readme.md

 #What is it?

-**Akka.DI.Core** is an **ActorSystem extension** library for the Akka.NET framework that provides the author's with a simple way to create an Actor Dependency Resolver that can be used an alternative to the basic capabilities of [Props](http://akkadotnet.github.io/wiki/Props) when you have Actors with multiple dependencies.
+**Akka.DI.Core** is an **ActorSystem extension** library for the Akka.NET framework that provides a simple way to create an Actor Dependency Resolver that can be used an alternative to the basic capabilities of [Props](http://akkadotnet.github.io/wiki/Props) when you have Actors with multiple dependencies.

 #How do you create an Extension?